top of page

 What is it?

-A ray is a part of a line that has one starting point and goes on forever in only one direction.
-Imagine a line, and you pick a point on it, then only look at one side of that point – that's a ray.
-It's like a path that begins somewhere and never ends.
+A ray is a part of a line that has one fixed starting point and extends infinitely in only one direction.
+Think of it like a path that begins at one spot and never ends as it goes forward.

 Simple Example